Entry requirements

 Why Bachelor of Science?

 Interested in discovering ways to safeguard planet Earth and its inhabitants?
-Want to learn how to best use and sustain Earth’s natural resources – including water, air, energy and soil?
+Want to learn how to best use and sustain Earth’s natural resources – including minerals, water and energy?

-By studying a Major in Geology and Earth Resources, you’ll develop expert knowledge in these two complementary areas.
-Learn about Earth’s processes, history and evolution.
-Explore Earth’s minerals and energy resources – their nature, origin, formation, distribution and discovery.
+By studying a Major in Geology and Earth Resources, you’ll develop expert knowledge in Earth’s processes, history and evolution, and how and where natural resources form.
+Explore Earth’s mineral and energy resources – their nature, origin and formation, giving you unrivalled skills to predict their subsurface distribution.
 Go beyond textbooks with hands-on learning through fieldwork and laboratory work.
-Graduate ready to excel in a growing industry.
+Graduate ready to excel in a growing industry that is vital to our future.

 Overview

-The Bachelor of Science majoring in Geology and Earth Resources will give you an in-depth understanding of Earth’s external and internal systems and its natural occurring mineral and energy resources.
-Your geology courses will explore the composition and formation of Earth's crust, the dynamic processes that shape it, the principles that affect our water, air and land, and methods for identifying and analysing geological data.
-Your earth resources courses will cover mineralogy, ore deposit processes and the formation and storage of energy resources in sedimentary basins.
-You’ll gain practical skills throughout your studies by collecting rock formations, analysing samples, mapping and conducting geophysical surveys.
-You’ll graduate ready to find employment in mining, oil, gas, renewable energy, engineering, government agencies and research institutions.
+The Bachelor of Science majoring in Geology and Earth Resources will give you an in-depth understanding of Earth’s external and internal systems, and its naturally-occurring mineral and energy resources.
+Your Geology courses will explore the composition and formation of Earth, the dynamic processes that have shaped it and continue to govern its evolution, and the methods for identifying and analysing geological data.
+Your Earth Resources courses will cover mineralogy, ore deposit processes and the formation and storage of energy resources in sedimentary basins.
+You’ll gain practical skills throughout your studies through field mapping and the analysis of geochemical and geophysical datasets.
+You’ll graduate ready to find employment in the minerals, energy and engineering sectors, or in government agencies and research institutions.

 Key features